 Florian crept from the shadows, carefully stepping towards the two, tightening his hold on the hilt of his blade.
 His cloak rustled when it caught the side of the building.
 Arianna jumped and turned to glance in his direction.
 Her mouth curved into a frown, reminding him of someone he lost long ago.
 No, it had to be a trick of the light.
-He quickly shrunk back into the shadows, slowing his breathing so she would not see him, and watched from the corner of the building.
+He quickly shrank back into the shadows, slowing his breathing so she would not see him, and watched from the corner of the building.

 Arianna hesitated and turned back to face the minister, “…but father, you know the people on the eastern side of town need supplies.
 Why can’t you talk the other politicians into helping them?”

 “I know they are dear to you, sweetheart, but there just isn’t enough to go around,” said the minister.
 He pulled his handkerchief and blew his nose, stuffing it back into his coat.
-“It’s not just me, the crops have failed and everyone is suffering.”
+“It’s not just me, the crops have failed, and everyone is suffering.”

 “There must be something we can do,” Arianna begged.
 “I’ll…I’ll sell all my dresses and jewels.”

 “No!" the minister snapped.
-“We must keep up our appearance for the elections, besides sweetheart, they are family heirlooms.”
+“We must keep up our appearance for the elections.
+Besides, sweetheart, they are family heirlooms.”

 “The people expect you to take care of them,” Arianna argued, causing feelings of shame to flood through Florian.
 This young woman stood up for him and the people on the eastern side of town.
-It occurred to him this woman could bring about real change.
+It occurred to him that this woman could bring about real change.
 Word had it that the minister would do anything for her.
 No, there was no time.
 People were depending on him.

 Florian raced from the shadows, knocking the minister aside, and went for his target's throat.